nlmixr2/blog/content/courses/popsim2023/index.md

 location: Copenhagen, Denmark
 show_post_time: false
 subtitle: PopSim 2023
-title: "Introduction to PK/PD modeling with basic examples using nlmixr2/rxode2"
+title: "Advanced modelling workshop in nlmixr2"
 ---

 ## Workshop target audience

-Pharmacometricians/modelers with basic knowledge on model building, evaluation and qualification.
-Basic knowledge of writing and executing R scripts is required.
+The advanced workshop can be attended after attending the beginner’s workshop, or it can be attended stand-alone for participants already familiar with pharmacometrics.

 ## Workshop overview

-The workshop will provide a tutorial on introductory PK/PD model development using `nlmixr2` and `rxode2`, presented by Rik Schoemaker on Thursday 15 June 2023 in Copenhagen.
+A hands-on workshop and tutorial on PK/PD model development using `nlmixr2` and `rxode2`, presented by Rik Schoemaker (Occams) and Theodoros Papathanasiou (GSK) on Friday 16 June 2023 in Copenhagen.